0dan0/qr/docs/control/explock/README.md

 <input type="checkbox" id="remove" name="remove">
 <label for="remove">Remove the exposure lock</label><br>

-**Note:** This command wouldn't normally used on it own, more likely combined with scripting, w.g. locking exposure on a drone in mid-flight.
+**Note:** This command wouldn't normally used on it own, more likely combined with scripting, e.g. locking exposure on a drone in mid-flight.

 <center>
 <div id="qrcode"></div>